BikramSingh1989/LeBronCareer/README.md

- As an avid LeBron fan I wanted the ability to reference his career accolades I wanted to be able to access his stats easily
+ As an avid LeBron fan I wanted the ability to reference his career accolades.

+ I wanted to be able to access his stats easily.

- It solves the problem of having to search for individual stats and have the stats readily available in one space I learned the process of patience as this project required a lot of revision and fixing errors
+ It solves the problem of having to search for individual stats and have the stats readily available in one space.

+ I learned the process of patience as this project required a lot of revision and fixing errors.

 # LeBron James Career Stats